adAPT is a mobile app for Advanced Auditory Processing Training,

 Also developed by Drs.
 Lewine and Bangera, Tinnitus Re-Organization Training (TROT) is a novel therapeutic approach to the treatment of noise-induced tinnitus [ringing in the ears], as is commonly seen in men and women returning from military service.
 TROT, like APT involves listening to modulated music, again with the detailed profile of modulation based upon our current understanding of the neurobiology of tinnitus.
 The TROT music is designed to re-organize the auditory cortex back to a pre-tinnitus state, and to disrupt abnormal hyper-synchrony that can result from hearing loss.
 The TROT music is combined with transcutaneous stimulation of the Vagus Nerve at the ear.
 The Vagus Nerve is one of the 12 cranial nerves of the central nervous system.
 Through non-invasive stimulation of the vagus, it is possible to augment the efficiency of plastic changes directed by the TROT music.

-Our executive team of scientists guarantee that our products are backed by rigorous research and clinical testing for safety and efficacy.
+Our executive team of scientists guarantee that our products are backed by rigorous research and testing for safety and efficacy.

 Given the rising costs of healthcare in the US, one of our primary goals is to produce solutions that are cost-effective and without any compromise in quality.